-Proper planning and development guidelines were developed for the Lebowakgomo Town and District Gro for residential development in order to provide in a wide spectrum of housing typologies:

-There is the potential to attract industrial development associated with the Dilokong Provincial Corridor bet associated with agricultural production/ packaging.
-In additional thereto, there are initiatives underway to in

-- There are large vacant erven in Lebowakgomo CBD and surrounding the CBD that could be released for development if the land ownership issues are resolved. - Well-located land has been identified north of Lebowakgomo, for acquisition by the Municipality. - There is a need for community facilities in the Mogoto cluster such as a stadium, community hall, police stadium and fire station, based on CSIR standards. - There are 4,181 housing opportunities in Lebowakgomo. - The R37, R518 and R519 is strategically located and provides opportunity for movement of people and goods, not only within the municipal area, but also to adjacent cities and town, such as Polokwane and Mokopane.
+- Proper planning and development guidelines were developed for the Lebowakgomo Town and District Growth Point in order to provide for a wide range of land uses, including proposals for residential development in order to provide in a wide spectrum of housing typologies; - There is the potential to attract industrial development associated with the Dilokong Provincial Corridor between Burgersfort and Polokwane as well as other industrial uses possibly associated with agricultural production/ packaging.
+In additional thereto, there are initiatives underway to investigate the revitalisation of the industrial area; - There are large vacant erven in Lebowakgomo CBD and surrounding the CBD that could be released for development if the land ownership issues are resolved. - Well-located land has been identified north of Lebowakgomo, for acquisition by the Municipality. - There is a need for community facilities in the Mogoto cluster such as a stadium, community hall, police stadium and fire station, based on CSIR standards. - There are 4,181 housing opportunities in Lebowakgomo. - The R37, R518 and R519 is strategically located and provides opportunity for movement of people and goods, not only within the municipal area, but also to adjacent cities and town, such as Polokwane and Mokopane.
 These roads are included in Provincial Public Transport Planning as priority routes for bus and freight transport.
 The plan also include a future passenger rail link to Zebediela as a proposal.
-The increase in the significance of the roads links, associated increase in traffic volumes, will also increase economic opportunities along the routes: - Due to the strategic locality of Lebowakgomo in respect of Polokwane, Tubatse and Mogalakwena, it holds potential to be a preferred residential area provided it offer quality and safe living environments.
-In addition thereto, the relative young population profile create the opportunity to provide educational and recreational facilities, as well as higher educational and training facilities that offer skills required in the surrounding mining environments. - The Mafefe area holds great potential for tourism due to its location in the mountains and relatively close to the R37 Provincial Corridor.
+The increase in the significance of the roads links, associated increase in traffic volumes, will also increase economic opportunities along the routes; - Due to the strategic locality of Lebowakgomo in respect of Polokwane, Tubatse and Mogalakwena, it holds potential to be a preferred residential area provided it offer quality and safe living environments.
+In addition thereto, the relative young population profile create the opportunity to provide educational and recreational facilities, as well as higher educational and training facilities that offer skills required in the surrounding mining environments.

+■ The Mafefe area holds great potential for tourism due to its location in the mountains and relatively close to the R37 Provincial Corridor.